A young hospital worker from Hull will be recognised by Ministers later this month as part of forthcoming National Apprentice Week celebrations.

 It is for these reasons that Jordan has been chosen to represent the Yorkshire and Humber region at the Ministerial Event on Tuesday 15th March, which will see him rubbing shoulders with a host of MPs and other big names, including Minister for Care Quality, Ben Gummer MP.

-“I’m really pleased to be able to represent Hull and East Yorkshire Hospitals Trust and the Mortuary and Bereavement Services Team at this upcoming event.
+“I’m really pleased to be able to represent Hull University Teaching Hospitals NHS Trust Trust and the Mortuary and Bereavement Services Team at this upcoming event.
 I’m hoping to make more people aware of what we do as a department, and what I and other Trainee APTs up and down the country do to contribute towards the service.”

 Jordan was chosen to represent the region by a panel of health education professionals from across Yorkshire and the Humber, based on both his personal attributes and his professional dedication.